 Board of Directors

-Alan Mulawyshyn joined Veterans’ House Canada in 2021 as Deputy Executive Director following a 40 year career with the Canadian Armed Forces as a military engineer retiring as a Brigadier-General.
-Alan graduated from the Royal Military College of Canada (RMC) with a Civil Engineering degree and also has a master’s degree in Defence Studies also from RMC.
-While in the Forces he has lived and served across Canada and around the world, including operational tours on the Iraq/Kuwait border, in Kosovo and in Kandahar, Afghanistan.
-Alan is looking forward to the new challenges of replicating the success of Veterans’ House (Ottawa); the Andy Carswell Building, in other cities across Canada where there is the need for homeless veterans.
+Brigadier-General (Ret’d) Alan Mulawyshyn joined Veterans’ House Canada in October 2021 as Deputy Executive Director following a 40-year career with the Canadian Armed Forces as an Army Engineer Officer.
+On 1 November 2023, Alan accepted the position of Executive Director.
+Alan graduated from the Royal Military College of Canada (RMC) with a Civil Engineering degree and also has a master’s degree in Defence Studies from RMC.
+While in the Forces, he has lived and served across Canada and around the world, including operational tours on the Iraq/Kuwait border, in Kosovo and in Kandahar, Afghanistan.
+Alan is looking forward to this new challenge of replicating the success of Veterans’ House (Ottawa); the Andy Carswell Building, in other cities across Canada where there is the need to help homeless Veterans.

 Darlene is a seasoned, fluently bilingual (French and English), retired senior executive with over 30 years of varied federal experiences including eleven years in key positions as Assistant Deputy Minister and Chief Financial Officer.
 A recognized collaborative leader with vision and integrity, proven strategic thinker and decision-maker, Darlene is well versed in dealing with all organizational levels on matters related to financial, policy, and legislative frameworks.
 She has worked in social, economic and security line departments and portfolios and has chaired international forums under the OECD.
 During her career she has had the opportunity to collaborate with senior government executives, CEOs, and regularly briefed Ministers, Senators and other Parliamentarians.
 Darlene's non-government organization experience includes mentoring, coaching, and grants and contributions.
 She currently sits as a Director on the Ottawa Branch of the National Association of Federal Retirees, and is an active member of Veterans’ House Canada.
 She holds degrees from the University of Ottawa in Political Science and in Law, and a Masters of Science from Royal Roads University.
 She is married, is caretaker to two furry friends, loves gardening, kayaking, the great outdoors and travel.